Psalm 30:5 New King James Version (NKJV)

 Abraham is not called the father of faith for no reason.
 He is a man who left everything behind to follow the Lord.
 His family, his customs, his land and all he had known his who life.
 What carried him from there was a promise from the Lord.
 There would be long nights along the way, yet he knew joy would come in the morning.

-Having been promised that he would be father of nations, he watched him and his wife age.
+Having been promised that he would be the father of nations, he watched him and his wife age.
 He held on for a while, then began to let go.
 Understand that it is not easy to endure these things.
 It puts your faith to the test.
 His wife’s faith was found wanting when she laughed at the prophecy that they would now have a son, having aged.

 Taking matters into our own hands by urging Abraham to seek morning in the arms of her servant Hagai.
 Prolonged waiting may have you trying to play God’s role in your matters.
 Do not rush his hand.
-As the angel asked Abraham, I will pose the same question to you today.
+As the angel asked Abraham, I will pose the same question today.
 Is there anything too hard for the Lord?

 Joseph saw the joy that was to come in through his dreams.
 Be careful whom you share news with.
 Some people are happy to encourage you to endure darkness, but not as keen to see your morning come.
 This is especially true if your blessing will potentially elevate you above them.

 Waiting on the Lord will test your faithfulness.
-Joseph could have slept the Potiphar’s wife and found some form of “joy”.
+Joseph could have slept with Potiphar’s wife and found some form of “joy”.
 Yet, he was faithful to wait on the Lord.
 He was ready to endure the weeping in the night that was the prison, knowing that his joy would come in the morning!
 And it came!

 Perhaps some would have even begun to doubt the word of the prophet Samuel who had anointed David.
 They would have been whispering, “Perhaps Samuel anointed the wrong son of Jesse.”